mojtabaSefidi/Fall-Detection-System/README.md

    * Forward falls
    * Backward falls
    * Sideways falls
-   These events are simulated to represent the most common types of real-world falls in elderly individuals.
+   These events are simulated to represent the most common real-world falls in elderly individuals.
 Additionally, normal activities like walking, sitting, standing, and bending are included to help machine learning models differentiate between fall and non-fall actions.

-3. **Subjects:** The dataset includes data from both young and elderly participants, ensuring a diverse range of movement characteristics.
+3. **Subjects:** The dataset includes data from young and elderly participants, ensuring a diverse range of movement characteristics.
 This helps to generalize the models across different age groups and physical conditions, making them more applicable in real-world settings.

 4. **Sampling Rate:** The sensor data is collected at a high sampling rate, capturing detailed movement patterns.
 This enhances the accuracy of fall detection algorithms.